 Want To Build Your Own?

 Saskatoon hosts the largest combat robotics events in Canada and has a great collection of knowledgeable builders.
-For advice on building your own Kilobot, check out the SCRC board on the SPARC forum, the rules, and the upcoming events page.
+For advice on building your own Kilobot, check out our Facebook page and group, the rules, and the upcoming events page.

 Need Parts?
 Not Sure How To Get Started?

 Motors, batteries, wheels, radios, materials, even complete robot kits!
 Check out the “Viper” combat robot starter kit, the world’s most popular combat kit, which includes everything you’ll need to get going in the sport of combat robotics!

 Find everything you need online at www.FingerTechRobotics.com.
 (Ships worldwide.
 Saskatoon local pick-ups available.)